Variable Selection Using Nearest Neighbor Gaussian Processes: Introduction

 \section{Introduction}

-Due to the omnipresent and ongoing digitalization process more and more data is collected by companies, governments and organizations of all kinds.
-Consequently, the urge of analyzing dependencies between observed variables is also growing.
+Due to the omnipresent and ongoing digitalization process, more and more data is collected by companies, governments, and organizations of all kinds.
+Consequently, the urge to analyze dependencies between observed variables is also growing.
 Regression techniques are often the methods of choice for this task.
-The application of regression models is straight forward if there is a large number $n$ of observations of a comparatively small number $d$ of observed variables.
-However, often this does not hold true and things get challenging.
-Models start to over-fit, since the model complexity cannot be supported by the available sample size \citep{Buehlmann}.
-Moreover, it becomes difficult to identify the most influential variables.
-For this reason, approaches that automatically detect the most important variables gain increasing attention in many fields including genetics \citep{GeneSelection}, astronomy \citep{Zheng2007}, and economics \citep{Foster2004}.
+The application of regression models is straightforward if there is a large number $n$ of observations of a comparatively small number $d$ of observed variables.
+However, often this does not hold true, and things get challenging.
+Models start to over-fit since the model complexity cannot be supported by the available sample size \cite{Buehlmann}.
+Moreover, it becomes challenging to identify the most influential variables.
+For this reason, approaches that automatically detect the most important variables gain increasing attention in many fields, including genetics \citep{GeneSelection}, astronomy \citep{Zheng2007}, and economics \citep{Foster2004}.
+In semiconductor manufacturing, there is a vast number of parameters that are measured during the production process.
+Variable selection models help pinpoint specific production parameters that significantly impact the quality of the final product.

+This study introduces a new Bayesian approach to solving the variable selection problem.
+The novelty of this work is the combination of nearest neighbor Gaussian processes (NNGPs), reference priors, and a random set $\mathcal{A}$ that specifies the variables that contribute to the regression model.

+For the model inference, we propose a Metropolis-within-Gibbs algorithm to sample from the posterior distribution.
+In particular, the proposed Markov chain Monte Carlo (MCMC) algorithm makes use of Hamiltonian Monte Carlo (HMC) \citep{DUANE1987}.
+HMC is a family of MCMC methods based on the concept of dynamic systems in physics.
+Virtual dynamical systems are created by augmenting hyperparameters with momentum variables, and in the end, a sampling from the distribution of the combined system is performed.
+In a Bayesian context, HMC uses the derivatives of the posterior density to generate efficient proposals.
+In many applications, HMC converges significantly faster than conventional approaches \cite{ DUANE1987, Neal1997, Rasmussen2005}.

+The remainder of the work is structured as follows: Section \ref{sec:rel} reviews related work.
+Following that, Section \ref{sec:methodology} presents our variable selection approach.
+In Section \ref{sec:eval}, we assess the predictive performance of our approach using various datasets.
+Lastly, Section \ref{sec:conclusion} summarizes our achievements and concludes the paper.